Saviio/ts-react-pure-class-plugin/README.md

 # ts-react-pure-class-plugin

-A TypeScript AST Transformer that transform class based pure component to functional component.
+A TypeScript AST Transformer that transform class based stateless pure component to functional component.

 (still in development)